Table of Contents

 Key Takeaways:

-- Monthly cost is around €700 to €1,200
+- Monthly cost is about €700 to €1,200

-- Rent is the biggest expense, shared housing helps save money
+- Rent is the biggest expense

 Learn German language in your own language!
 Get free Demo Classes Here!